zgantar/ScoreBoard/Read.md

 all parameters are strings.
 In this way there is no need to know the classes used for retaining data and one can simply interact with it in more human friendly way.

-All the required functionality is done and tested.
-I've created two methods for updating score, one using streams functionality and one updating the list by moving through the stack "manually" since I wanted to show that with such a simple sorting requirements, "manual" functionality is quicker but the streams functionality is much more code maintenance friendly.
+All the required functionality is done and covered with tests.
+I've created three ways of updating score, one using streams functionality, one updating the list by moving through the stack "manually" since I wanted to show that with such a simple sorting requirements, "manual" functionality is quicker but the streams functionality is much more code maintenance friendly.
+As the last way I've also done the demanded way of updating score for a match.

 Project consists of three packages:
 - POJO